cooperspencer/uas/README.md

-# Ham
+# UAS

-ham searches Flathub, Snapcraft and AppImage for apps.
+uas searches Flathub, Snapcraft and AppImage for apps.

-copy ham to `/bin` and you can run it via `ham`.
+copy uas to `/bin` and you can run it via `uas`.

 For example:
 ```
-ham firefox
+uas firefox
 ```
+To clear the cache of uas just run `uas -c`